The information on this page is regularly updated.

 - one-off deep cleaning for support worker related COVID-19 diagnosis

-- direct claiming for cleaning services and additional self-isolation and COVID-19 cleaning services and additional self-isolation and COVID-19 diagnosis supports in supported independent living (SIL)
+- direct claiming for cleaning services and additional self-isolation and COVID-19 cleaning services in supported independent living (SIL)

 - temporary price limit increases to recognise the ongoing cost of personal protective equipment

-- claiming for rapid antigen tests (RAT) through NDIS plans using core funding
+- participant claiming for rapid antigen tests (RAT) through NDIS plans using Core Supports budget

-The NDIA will continue to review current arrangements and advise any future changes
+The NDIA will continue to review COVID-19 arrangements and advise of any future updates as needed.